sjakthol/dedup-simulator/README.md

 **Important**: This script requires __python2__ instead of python3 to support larger number of unix systems.
 Python2 can be installed from the python website.
-Therefore, it should not be executed in the virtualenv created in the setup section
+Therefore, it should not be executed in the virtualenv created in the setup section.

 ## Upload Request Stream Generator
-One the data has been collected the data needs to be turned into a list of upload requests.
+Once the data has been collected it needs to be turned into a sequence of upload requests.
 The `simulator/generate-upload-stream.py` script does just that.